 Leave the leaves!
-There are so many beneficial uses including mulching garden beds, insulating plants from damaging winter conditions, creating nutritious compost, and providing essential food and habitat for living things.
+There are so many beneficial uses for fall leaves including mulching garden beds, insulating plants from damaging winter conditions, creating nutritious compost, and providing essential food and habitat for living things.

 Be sure to get your free Fall Garden Checklist for more helpful tips and reminders.

-As they decompose, they contribute to soil structure, help retain moisture and prevent erosion, and—this is where the magic happens—microbes, fungi, and other amazing bacteria convert leaves to essential plant nutrients.
+As leaves decompose, they contribute to soil structure, help retain moisture and prevent erosion.
+Microbes, fungi, worms, and various bacteria convert them back into essential plant nutrients.

-The benefits are so good, it’s kind of crazy that we ever thought it was good to send them away.
+The benefits are so good, it’s kind of crazy that we ever thought it was better to send them away.

 Plus, it’s much less time and work to keep leaves right where we need them, providing perfect soil food.